-Lot width is the distance between the side lot lines measured along the building line.
+Lot width is the horizontal distance between the side lot lines, measured at right angles to the lot depth at the front yard building setback line.

 (d) Setbacks, Yards, and Lot Type Requirements

 (1) Measurements

 A. Setbacks refer to the unobstructed, unoccupied open area between the foundation or base of a structure and the property line (lot line) of the lot on which the structure is located.
 Setbacks shall not contain any structure except when in conformance with this code.
 See Figure 1115-A.